 - Treatment of employees

 - The supplier must create and maintain an environment that treats all employees with dignity and respect and must not use or threaten violence, coercion, sexual exploitation or abuse, or verbal or psychological harassment or abuse.

 The United Kingdom Modern Slavery Act 2015 requires companies carrying on a business in the UK which supply goods or services and have a total annual turnover of £36 million or more, to publish an annual statement describing the steps it has taken to ensure that slavery and human trafficking are not occurring in its supply chains or in any parts of its own business.

-BHP’s Statement for FY2016 follows:
+BHP’s Statement for FY2018

-BHP Statement: Modern Slavery Act 2015 (UK) (PDF 90 kb)
+BHP FY2016 Statement: Modern Slavery Act 2015 (UK) (PDF 90 kb)

 We publicly report in relation to our human rights annual performance and areas of focus in the Realising and respecting human rights, Operating with ethics and integrity, Actively supporting communities and Engaging with Indigenous peoples chapters of our Sustainability Report (PDF 3.5 MB).